puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/chromium.md

 - Opera
 - Brave

-Artemis supports parsing browsing history and downloads from Chromium.
-History and downloads data are stored in a SQLITE file.
+Artemis supports parsing the list of artifacts below: from Chromium.

+- History
+- Downloads
+- Cookies (You have to use the artemis [api](../../API/overview.md) in order to collect Cookies)

 Other parsers: